Gay Mc Keon – CEO

 Anne-Marie Bell – Administrator

-Anne-Marie was awarded with a B.A. in TSM Music and French at Trinity College Dublin, where she specialised in Linguistics and was active as Chairperson of the Traditional Irish Music Society.
+Anne-Marie was awarded with a B.A. in TSM Music and French at Trinity College Dublin.

 She has previously worked in retail, in education as a foreign language tutor, and also enjoys teaching concertina and fiddle.